-- A. Reallocation to a Class with a Higher Salary Range Maximum
+A. Reallocation to a Class with a Higher Salary Range Maximum

-Upon appointment to the higher class, the employee's base salary will be increased to a step of the range for the new class that is nearest to five percent (5%) higher than the amount of the pre-promotional step, or to the entry step of the new range, whichever is higher. - B. Reallocation to a Class with an Equal Salary Range Maximum it is within the salary range of the new position.
-In those cases where the employee's current salary exceeds the maximum amount of the salary range for the new position, the employee will be compensated at the salary they were receiving prior to the reallocation downward, until such time as the employee vacates the position or their salary falls within the new salary range.
+Upon appointment to the higher class, the employee's base salary will be increased to a step of the range for the new class that is nearest to five percent (5%) higher than the amount of the pre-promotional step, or to the entry step of the new range, whichever is higher.

+B. Reallocation to a Class with an Equal Salary Range Maximum

-The employee retains their previous base salary, or is moved to the entry step of the new range, whichever is higher. - C. Reallocation to a Class with a Lower Salary Range Maximum
+The employee retains their previous base salary, or is moved to the entry step of the new range, whichever is higher.

+C. Reallocation to a Class with a Lower Salary Range Maximum